 She’s been working in animation for over twenty years – mostly for video games, but for movies as well.
 Sonia Pronovost is a Gameplay Animator at Ubisoft Montreal, and players may be familiar with her recent work on Assassin’s Creed, including her animations for the birds that accompany the series’ protagonists.
-In this interview, she tells Stories about her passion for drawing, her first steps in the industry, and her love of animals.
+In this interview, she tells us about her passion for drawing, her first steps in the industry, and her love of animals.

 LOOKING AT YOUR CAREER PATH, IT SEEMS LIKE ANIMATION WAS ALWAYS YOUR GOAL.
 WHY DID YOU CHOOSE THIS FIELD?

 SONIA PRONOVOST – It goes back a long way.
 As a kid, I spent huge amounts of time drawing, and I sometimes still do today.
 I was an introvert, and still am, and drawing was for me a sort of creative bubble that did me a lot of good.
 When I watched animation, especially Disney movies, I was fascinated to see how drawings, placed one after another, could “bring characters to life”.
 I remember making flip books in the corners of my notebooks, and it was an incredible feeling to see my drawings come to life.
 I was always attracted to the visual arts, so pursuing my studies in that field was a natural step for me.
 Animation has a little something extra, I think.
 It really feels like giving characters the illusion of life.

 I was more oriented toward 2D animation, but when I was choosing my major in the 1990s, the industry wasn’t doing too well in North America.
 And 3D animation was also on the rise – everyone had seen Jurassic Park and Toy Story.
 It was an interesting path, and that’s how I made my choice.